Knowledge Base

 Zero-Day

-A previously unknown software vulnerability that is exploited by attackers before the vendor has developed and released a patch—meaning defenders have "zero days" to prepare.
+A previously unknown software vulnerability that is exploited by attackers before the vendor has developed and released a patch, leaving defenders with "zero days" to prepare.
 Zero-day exploits are extremely valuable because they provide reliable access with no available defenses.
-According to dark web market research and cybersecurity threat intelligence, zero-day exploits command premium prices ranging from tens of thousands to millions of dollars depending on the affected software's prevalence (e.g., Windows, iOS, Chrome).
-Nation-state actors and sophisticated criminal groups actively acquire and deploy zero-days for espionage and cybercrime.

 Zero Trust

-A security model based on the principle "never trust, always verify"—requiring strict identity verification for every person and device attempting to access network resources, regardless of whether they're inside or outside the network perimeter.
+A security model based on the principle "never trust, always verify," requiring strict identity verification for every person and device attempting to access network resources, regardless of whether they're inside or outside the network perimeter.
 Zero Trust assumes breach and implements continuous verification, least privilege access, and microsegmentation.
-According to NIST and industry research, Zero Trust architectures are becoming essential as traditional perimeter-based security fails against modern threats, cloud adoption, and remote work.
-Implementation includes MFA, network segmentation, encryption, and continuous monitoring.

 Zombie